Potsdam Great Refractor: History

-The telescope was inaugurated in August 1899 with attendance by Kaiser Wilhem II.
+The telescope was inaugurated in August 1899 with attendance by Kaiser Wilhelm II.
 There was also an address by Director Vogel at the dedication.

 The Hartmann test was developed in response to the need to test the 80 cm objective lens, and this test became a famous way to test the optical properties of instruments in the 20th century.
 The telescope had a problem being used for spectroscopy and Hartmann developed the mask test to identify the issue with the main objective lens; this led to the lens being refigured to help the problem.

 Inaugural instruments for the telescope included two spectrographs.

 In 1904, one of the discoveries made using the telescope was of the interstellar medium.
 The astronomer Professor Hartmann determined from observations of the binary star Mintaka in Orion, that there was the element calcium in the intervening space.

 The telescope was damaged during World War II, but repaired in the early 1950s.

 Astronomical science work with the telescope was concluded in 1968, after which there was only basic upkeep for a long time.
 In 1983 the building was recognized as a historical monument.

 A foundation for preservation and function of the Great Refractor was founded in 1997, and with a considerable donation the telescope and site were refurbished with increased quality and made available for public observation programmes.
 The organization that organized this was called Förderverein Großer Refraktor Potsdam e.V., working in coordination with the observatory and benefactors.